Adoptions With Love Blog

 Legal, with protections in place.

-Banned with exception of life endangerment and rape.
+Banned with exception of life endangerment and formal rape charges filed.

 Banned with exception of life endangerment and medical emergencies.

-Legal until 22-week mark with exception of life endangerment and medical emergencies.
+Legal, with protections in place.
+Prohibited after 24 weeks with the exception of life endangerment and medical emergencies.

 Legal, with protections in place.
 Prohibited after 24 weeks with exception of life endangerment and medical emergencies.